 Rates include all meals and two guided activities a day (shared with the other guests), as well as soft drinks, tea and coffee.

-We’re reluctant to use the word ‘hotel’ to describe Morukuru Beach Lodge, since it comes with housekeepers, guides and a team of staff who are masters at whipping up a meal, whisking you out for picnic and beating you at board games, if so required.
-It really is more of a lodge, espousing the ‘whatever you want, whenever you want’ ethos.
+For the last word in family and group gatherings, hire the whole lodge.
+It'll come with housekeepers, guides and a team of staff who are masters at whipping up a meal, whisking you out for picnic and beating you at board games, if so required.

 The lodge closes annually from mid-May to late-June.